fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 **Actions**:
 - Make new accounts inside your wallet.
 Remember that a seed phrase can generate multiple SK/PK pairs.
-- Identify your private key/keys and your public key/keys within your wallet.
+- Identify your private key/s and your public key/s within your wallet.
 Copy and paste them into your password manager or textfile and label every item correctly (seed phrase, private key and public key).
 - Uninstall and reinstall your wallet and restore your accounts using your seed phrase.
 - Uninstall and reinstall your wallet and restore only one account using one of your private keys.
-- Uninstall your wallet and restore your accounts using your seed phrase in a different wallet, like Frame or Rabby.
+- Uninstall your wallet and restore your accounts using your seed phrase in a different wallet program.
 - Make a new wallet and send funds back and forth from the original wallet to the new wallet.

 You can repeat these exercises and jump from one to another until you feel comfortable.

 # Wallet recommendations

-**Hardware Wallets**
+**Software Wallets**

 For a Bitcoin wallet use Electrum or Wasabi.
 For an Ethereum wallet use Rabby or Frame.

-**Software Wallets**
+**Hardware Wallets**

 The two most popular hardware wallet brands are Ledger and Trezor.